Shape, Countershape, and Contrashape in Core Strokes®

 Closing Invitation

 Shape and countershape dynamics are explored experientially in Core Strokes® workshops and professional trainings.
-Participants learn to recognize how relational experience organizes posture, breathing patterns, and tissue responsiveness.

-Through embodied exploration and relational contact, the body gradually regains its capacity for responsive shaping, authentic expression, and relational presence.
+Through embodied exploration and attuned relational contact, the body gradually regains its capacity for responsive shaping, authentic expression, and relational presence.